nicholaskuo/vc-audit-tool/README.md

 ## Problem & Approach

-VC portfolio valuation requires combining multiple methodologies — comparable company analysis, DCF, and last-round adjustments — with subjective research that's traditionally manual and inconsistent.
+VC portfolio valuation requires combining multiple methodologies — comparable company analysis, DCF, and last-round adjustments — with research that's traditionally manual and inconsistent.
 This engine automates the process with a core principle: **LLM at the edges, determinism in the core**.
 OpenAI handles research (web search for financials/comps), data enrichment, and narrative generation, while all valuation math runs as pure functions with no external dependencies.
 A 7-step pipeline (Validate → Research → Enrich → Fetch → Valuate → Narrate → Persist) processes each request, with graceful degradation at every step — if one valuation method fails, the remaining methods are blended automatically.

 ## Key Design Decisions